DORA Enforcement Active — Regulatory Assessments Underway

 Key Components

-Incident Response Coordination: Procedures for managing incidents involving third-party providers, including escalation paths.
+Incident Response Coordination: Procedures for incidents involving third parties.

 Key Components

-Penalties and Remediation: Outline consequences for failure to meet agreed service levels, including financial penalties or service credits.
+Penalties and Remediation: Consequences for failure to meet service levels.

-In the evolving landscape of digital operations, cybersecurity information sharing has emerged as a pivotal component for enhancing the collective resilience of the financial sector.
-The Digital Operational Resilience Act (DORA) recognizes the importance of establishing robust channels for sharing cybersecurity-related information among financial entities, regulatory bodies, and other stakeholders.
-This chapter introduces the foundational principles and objectives that guide cybersecurity information sharing practices under DORA, emphasizing the role of collaboration in preempting, mitigating, and responding to cyber threats effectively.
+Cybersecurity information sharing has emerged as a pivotal component for enhancing the collective resilience of the financial sector.
+DORA recognizes the importance of establishing robust channels for sharing cybersecurity-related information among financial entities, regulatory bodies, and other stakeholders.

 Objectives of Cybersecurity Information Sharing